darkreapyre/R/README.md

-s repository contains some sample R scripts for future use.
+This repository contains some sample R scripts for future use.